April 8, 2020

 Whoah – hang on to your hat!

 There is a lot of stress and challenge ping-ponging around our world these days.
-The leadership call is screamingly loud to remain grounded; to come from the clarity of fierce ownership, truth and love.
+The leadership call is screamingly loud to remain grounded; to come from the clarity of deep ownership, truth and love.
 I’m hearing from clients that ordinary stressors are harder than ever to navigate:

 None of these challenges is out of the ordinary, and yet, an ordinary response to them will not promote a thriving outcome.